 - Admission is charged and advance ticket purchase is a necessity because they usually sell out.
 See below for more details.

 How to Get to the Monterey Jazz Festival

 The Monterey Jazz Festival is held at the Monterey Fairgrounds, 2000 Fairground Road.
-It's just off CA Hwy 1.
-You can also get there via CA Hwy 68 from Salinas.
+It's just off CA Highway 1.
+You can also get there via CA Highway 68 from Salinas.

 A limited number of prepaid parking spots are sold in advance, or you can park in the daily lots for a fee.
 They're located on the west side of the fairgrounds.